-In 2005, federal funds were secured to construct a series of trails in Western Douglas County.
-The City of Valley and the District are cooperating on the project.
+In 2005, federal transportation funds were secured to construct a series of trails in Western Douglas County.
+The City of Valley and the District are cooperating with NDOT on the project.
 The project originally consisted of two phases; phase 1 was between the City of Valley and the Twin Rivers YMCA, phase 2 extended south along N. 270th Street to W. Maple Road then east to Waterloo.
 Phase 1 include a pedestrian bridge that spans the railroad tracks and the old highway, now E. Reichmuth Road.
 Through the process the design has been revised and reduced to one single phase which includes the original phase 1 alignment, with only minor modifications, and a portion of the phase 2 alignment, extending south of Valley along N. 270th Street and terminating at Taylor Street at the entrance to the Mallard Landing subdivision.
-The construction documents have been completed and the ROW acquisition process has begun.
+This project is under construction and is planned to be completed to allow use by the public starting in 2022.